I was worried when I was diagnosed with a femoral hernia. Luckily, this type of hernia can be easily fixed.

 Your doctor and/or nurse will start by asking questions about your condition.
 It helps if you can think about your experiences ahead of time so you can clearly explain your condition.
 It's always a good idea to take notes of things to tell your medical team so you don't leave out anything that might be important or find yourself struggling to remember dates and details.

-If this your first visit to this particular doctor, the nurse will likely get a general medical history to start.
+If this is your first visit to this particular doctor, the nurse will likely get a general medical history to start.
 This will involve a series of questions about your family health history and your personal health, any pre-existing conditions or diseases, any surgeries that you've had, what medications you're taking, allergy information, and so on.
 Again, it will help if you're prepared to answer these questions.
-Carrying your prescription medications along with you is often recommended so there's no confusion about what you're taking, at what dose, how often.
+Carrying your prescription medications along with you is often recommended so there's no confusion about what you're taking, at what dose, and how often.